| | | T. H. Strickler Bio from 1893

 in childhood.
 Their daughter, Vera Agnes, now (1893) four years old, is a

 bright and charming child, the delight of her parents.
+In his political connections, Mr. Strickler is a Prohibitionist.

 As a member of the Free Methodist Church, he labors actively for the advancement